 Parachute has 24 handles with lots of places for kids to hold.
-Works well with a people of multiple age ranges playing together.
+Works well with kids of multiple ages playing together.
 Durable build with good stitching.
 Works great as a canopy.
-Same product comes in several sizes: 6', 12', 20', and 24' in addition to the 30' featured here.

 Very lightweight.
 The wind gets under this parachute easily.
 Colorful, bright design.
 Strong enough to sit on top.
 Big enough to hide underneath.
-Good price for family fun or for schools and daycare activites.
+Good price for family fun or for schools and daycares.

-The size makes it best with smaller groups of four or five kids.
-If you have a larger group you may find this diameter too small.
+Works best for groups of four or five kids.
+If you have a larger group, this diameter may be too small.

 Nice stitching.
-Can hold up to rough use.
-Pack style carrying bag makes it easy to take on the go.
+Holds up to rough use.
+Pack-style carrying bag makes it easy to take on the go.
 Sturdy handles.
 Vibrant colors.

-Parachute is not quite 12' in diameter and has fewer handles than some of the same size.
+Parachute is not quite 12 feet in diameter and has fewer handles than some of the same size.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.